lvsti/cocoagrinder/_posts/2016-05-07-realm-use-now-commit-yourself-later.markdown

 }
 ```

-Wiring properties and one-to-one relationships was a cakewalk; but how could I map the one-to-many `comments` from Realm's `List<T>` (another esoteric container) to an iterable and O(1)-countable collection (like an array)?
+Wiring properties and one-to-one relationships was a cakewalk; but how could I map the one-to-many `comments` from Realm's `List<T>` (another esoteric container) to some sufficiently general, iterable, and O(1)-countable collection (like an array)?

 In my first trial, I squeezed an `AnyGenerator<U>` out of `List<T>` as follows: